10-Minute Zucchini & Corn Fritters

 These Zucchini and Corn Fritters are the mix of two classic summer veggies into one delicious and easy recipe.
 Perfectly crispy, enjoy them as a savory breakfast, as a snack, or as as veggie-loaded side dish to any meal!

 My weekly CSA has been a great source for recipe inspiration as of late.
-It is like I can see the seasons slowly start to change from spring to summer with the shift of produce that I get each week.
+It is like I can see the seasons slowly starting to change from spring to summer with the shift of produce that I get each week.

 Like with the endless zucchinis and corn this week!
 So much of both that it just called for a little veggie-loading experimenting in the kitchen to help us enjoy the tastes of the season.
 I love recipes with corn, but had a hankering to try it in something other than my ‘ol standby recipes.
 I got to thinking and dreaming about simple vegetarian breakfast recipes and these fritters were soon taking form.

-These Corn and Zucchini Fritters are so easy, delicious and make the perfect little savory pancake.
+These Zucchini and Corn Fritters are so easy, delicious and make the perfect little savory pancake.
 They are a great way to get veggies in at breakfast, add to lunch with some smashed avocado or put on the dinner menu to get some bonus veggies on the table in a different and exciting way!
 Prep takes me about 5 minutes, everything is mixed in one bowl and cooking is done in about 10 minutes.
 They are a perfect addition to any meal.

 How to squeeze out your zucchini

 If you are a regular here on The Natural Nurturer, you will know that I LOVE adding grated zucchini to all the foods.
 But more often than not, I (and many other recipe developers) HIGHLY recommend in our recipes to squeeze out the moisture before adding it to the batter.

 Why?
 Because zucchini holds onto a lot of water naturally that will ultimately make your recipe wetter than expected.